-Interested Person Transactions ("IPTs") are executed on fair terms and at arm's length regardless of nature and size.
+Interested Person Transactions ("IPTs") are executed on commercial terms and at arm's length not prejudicial to the interests of the Company and its minority shareholders, regardless of nature and size.
 Quarterly report on IPTs entered into by the Group is submitted to the ARC for review and recommendation to the Board for approval.
 Under the requirements of the SGX-ST Listing Manual, where any IPT requires shareholders' approval, the interested person will abstain from voting and the decision will be made by disinterested shareholders.
-When a potential conflict of interest arises, the director concerned neither take part in discussions nor exercise any influence over other members of the Board.
+When a potential conflict of interest arises, the director concerned neither takes part in discussions nor exercises any influence over other members of the Board.

 Shareholders have adopted an IPT mandate in respect of IPTs of the Company.
 The IPT mandate defines the levels and procedures to obtain approval for such transactions.
 The Group maintains a register of the Company's IPTs in accordance with the reporting requirements stipulated by Chapter 9 of the SGX-ST Listing Manual.
-Disclosure of IPTs is presented in the "SGX-ST Listing Manual Requirements" section of this Annual Report.
+Disclosure of IPTs is presented in the "Additional Information pursuant to SGX-ST Listing Manual" section of this annual report.